 Hari Conjeevaram, MD, MSc is looking at the role of the microbiome in non-alcoholic fatty liver disease (NAFLD)/non-alcoholic steatohepatitis (NASH), a condition increasing in prevalence globally.
 He is also looking into the role of fecal microbiome transplantation (FMT) in the management of NASH.
 Part of this work is currently in collaboration with investigators at the All India Institute of Medical Sciences (AIIMS) in New Delhi, India, where there has been a rise in the prevalence of NAFLD, and where the pathophysiology, including the role of diet, might differ from that seen in Americans.

-Given that lifestyle interventions, healthy eating, and regular physical activity, are the mainstay of therapy for NAFLD, Monica Konerman MD MSc, is investigating ways to optimize these behaviors for patients.
+Given that lifestyle interventions, healthy eating, and regular physical activity, are the mainstay of therapy for NAFLD, Monica Tincopa, MD, MSc is investigating ways to optimize these behaviors for patients.
 She has worked closely with the University of Michigan Metabolic Fitness program to investigate the benefits of structured lifestyle programs for patients with NAFLD.
 This work demonstrated the multiple positive benefits from an overall metabolic and liver-related standpoint for patients who complete the program, particularly among those who are able to achieve at least 5% weight loss.
-Dr. Konerman has also collaborated with University of Michigan Endocrinology and Bariatric Surgery to investigate the benefits and long term outcomes of bariatric surgery in NAFLD and non-alcoholic steatohepatitis (NASH).
+Dr. Tincopa has also collaborated with University of Michigan Endocrinology and Bariatric Surgery to investigate the benefits and long term outcomes of bariatric surgery in NAFLD and non-alcoholic steatohepatitis (NASH).
 This multidisciplinary research effort has highlighted the important role of bariatric surgery as an effective treatment option for patients with severe obesity, particularly in terms of high rates of resolution of NASH.
-Given the significant public health burden of NAFLD, Dr. Konerman established a dedicated NAFLD clinic that focuses on lifestyle interventions, multidisciplinary treatment of NAFLD including on site dieticians, and incorporation of clinical research trials including multiple pharmacologic agents.
+Given the significant public health burden of NAFLD, Dr. Tincopa established a dedicated NAFLD clinic that focuses on lifestyle interventions, multidisciplinary treatment of NAFLD including on site dietitians, and incorporation of clinical research trials including multiple pharmacologic agents.

 Hepatitis C Research